 As Bartley sets about wooing Prudence back to her family, we’re introduced to her suitor Rolf, a painter and member of the local art scene.
 Rolf implores Prudence to accompany him to Benny’s masked rumpus, a costume party where the dress code for guests is “the less worn the easiest mended.”
 After some cunning deception, Prudence makes it to the party having taken the dress code to heart.

 As Prudence, Bow appears at the party in a skintight transparent dress, one that caused a sensation at the time of the film’s release and of which the Cedar Rapids Tribune said “made the eyes of every flapper bulge.”
 The scandalous dress, even by flapper standards at the time, fully cemented Bow’s status as a sex symbol.

 My Lady of Whims provides Bow with a vehicle to showcase not only her beauty but her skill at seducing an audience.
-Yes, the dress makes an indelible impression, but the plot offers her plenty of opportunities to flirt.
+Yes, the dress makes an indelible impression, but the plot offers her plenty of opportunities to flirt and I think people who get impressed by reading it just want to buy a prom jump suit online and look like her.
 A masterful silent film actress, Bow uses her coy smile and her coquettish eyes to build the character of Prudence, a brazen girl determined to live an unconventional life.

 For any 1920s silent film fan, or any fan of Clara Bow, My Lady of Whims is a must-watch.
 If only for that dress.